BitcoinMini/Gorilla/README.md

 #GORILLA
-An ASIMOS based User Interface.
+A Node.js based User Interface.

 Gorilla was originally designed for use on the Bitcoin Mini and built on Node.js but should work with any Linux/Bitcoind/Nodejs setup.
 However no support is implied in making this code available.
 It has been extensively tested on a Raspberry Pi 2+ running Arch Linux, Bitcoind, and node.js.
 Browser support is limited to modern browsers with javascript enabled.
 It uses Angular.js and the jquery/bootstrap combo.
 The whole packaged product is available at [BitcoinMini.com](https://bitcoinmini.com/).